oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 auth0 apis create -n myapi --identifier http://my-api
 ```

 Just press enter three times to accept the default values for scopes, token lifetime, and allow offline access.
-The scopes here refers to custom scopes, not the standard scopes (email, profile, and openid) that you will need for OIDC and OAuth.
+The scopes here refer to custom scopes, not the standard scopes (email, profile, and openid) that you will need for OIDC and OAuth.

 ```bash
  Scopes: